-Rainer Kahleyss trained as an economist before going on to study for a doctorate in music ethnology and communication in Berlin.
-In 1984, he was appointed as an editor at music publisher Bote & Bock in Berlin.
-He has also previously worked for music publisher Bärenreiter and the Neuwerk music shop.
-Since 1996, Kahleyss has been running his own production and distribution company, Klassik Center Kassel.
-In the meantime he founded the company Klangfarben Kassel also selling high end equipment.
-He is also a co-founder and chairman of the Association of Classical Independents in Germany (CLASS).
+Rainer Kahleyss trained as an economist before going on to study for a doctorate in ethnomusicology and communication in Berlin.
+In 1984, he became an editor at music publisher Bote & Bock in Berlin.
+He previously worked for music publisher Bärenreiter and the Neuwerk music shop.
+Since 1996, Kahleyss has run his own production and distribution company, Klassik Center Kassel.
+In the meantime, he also founded the company Klangfarben Kassel, selling high end equipment.
+He is a co-founder and chairman of the Association of Classical Independents in Germany (CLASS).

 "As one of the founding members of Classical:NEXT, I'm really happy to see how successful and quickly our baby became an adult (thanks to the great work of the team behind) and focal point for the exchange about the future of classical music."

-Eleanor Ward is Executive Director of Nonclassical – an events producer and record label showcasing the best new classical, experimental and electronic music.
-She leads this small, but hugely influential cultural organisation based in East London.
-Eleanor started her career in arts funding, before working freelance as Ensemble Manager, Festival Producer and Project Manager for various contemporary music organisations.
-She also worked as Festival Producer at Field Day for two years, before joining nonclassical as Executive Director in 2015.
+Eleanor Ward is a freelance creative producer and consultant, working across the new music scene.
+She was previously executive director of nonclassical – an events producer and record label showcasing the best new classical, experimental and electronic music.
+Eleanor started her career in arts funding, before working as ensemble manager, festival producer and project manager for various contemporary music organisations.
+She also worked as festival producer at Field Day for two years, prior to joining nonclassical.